not9ahmed/blog/README.md

 ## Tools to be Used

+- TypeScript
+- Radix UI
+- Express JS
+- Primsa as ORM
+- PostgreSQL Database
+- Zod for Type Validation
 - Figma for Wireframing
-- Radix UI
 - GSAP for CSS Animation [Link](https://gsap.com/docs/v3/GSAP/CorePlugins/CSS/)
-- TypeScript Exploration
-- Express JS